EmadsGitHub/Track-My-Threads/README.md

 Days elapsed since last wash
 When an item reaches its configured maximum wears, it automatically appears in your laundry list.
 You can view all items that need washing in one convenient place and mark them as washed with a single tap of the "Mark All Washed" button.

+### Clothing Detection Model
+TrackMyThreads is connected to an object detection model that uses a camera to scan clothes and identify what the user is wearing.
+The Python script uses a Roboflow YoloV11 model to train itself to find the clothing.

+### ESP32 Powered Device
+TrackMyThreads can be accompanied with a physical ESP32 device.
+It uses an ESP32, ESP32-CAM, INMP441 microphone, max98357a audio module, and an IR sensor and remote.
+The device monitors for when the user wants to scan his clothing, either through the remote or through voice commands.
+The device then scans by using the camera and outputs it's results in audio.

 ## Technical Features
 - React Native & Expo: Cross-platform mobile app that works on both iOS and Android
 - SQLite Database: Local storage for your clothing items and wear history
 - Node.js Backend: Express server handling data operations and image storage
 - Custom REST API
 - Figma Design
+- Flask Python backend for running object detection with the app
+- Roboflow, YoloV11 model with OpenCV fo detecting clothing
+- ESP32 and C++ code for the device firmware

 <br>
 <br>
 <br>